codeandfury/developer.onsip.com/content/guides/sipjsguide.md

 </iframe>

 ### Creating the User Agent

 In order to send messages, create a SIP user agent.
-Calling `SIP.UA()` method, with no parameters, creates an anonymous user agent.
+To do this, open up `main.js`.
+Calling `new SIP.UA()` method, with no parameters, creates an anonymous user agent:

 <iframe
   style="width: 100%; height: 250px"